DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetNoDataTimeframe

-`func (o *MonitorOptions) SetNoDataTimeframe(v int64)`
+`func (o *MonitorOptions) SetNoDataTimeframe(v NullableInt64)`

-SetNoDataTimeframe gets a reference to the given int64 and assigns it to the NoDataTimeframe field.
+SetNoDataTimeframe gets a reference to the given NullableInt64 and assigns it to the NoDataTimeframe field.

+### SetNoDataTimeframeExplicitNull

+`func (o *MonitorOptions) SetNoDataTimeframeExplicitNull(b bool)`

+SetNoDataTimeframeExplicitNull (un)sets NoDataTimeframe to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The NoDataTimeframe value is set to nil even if false is passed
 ### GetNotifyAudit

 `func (o *MonitorOptions) GetNotifyAudit() bool`